-Its functions are to: coordinate the calculation of technical provisions; evaluate the adequacy and quality of data: validate the methodologies used to calculate technical provisions; compare the best estimates with previous experience through backtesting; inform the audit, internal control and compliance committee of the reliability and adequacy of the technical provisions; give an opinion on the underwriting policy and reinsurance agreements; and contribute to the effective implementation of the risk management system, with regard to the calculation of capital requirements, internal risk assessment and solvency.
+Its functions are to: coordinate the calculation of technical provisions; evaluate the adequacy and quality of data; validate the methodologies used to calculate technical provisions; compare the best estimates with previous experience through backtesting; inform the audit, internal control and compliance committee of the reliability and adequacy of the technical provisions; give an opinion on the underwriting policy and reinsurance agreements; and contribute to the effective implementation of the risk management system, with regard to the calculation of capital requirements, internal risk assessment and solvency.

-It also prepares annual actuarial reports for the governing body, documenting all significant tasks performed during the year and their results, identifying any weaknesses and making recommendations on how these should be corrected.
+It also prepares annual actuarial reports for the governing body, documenting all significant tasks performed during the year and their results, identifying any weaknesses and making recommendations to correct them.